ptsteadman/notebook/essays/fb-status-drafts.md

 possible.
 And, I'd like to be able to just edit files sitting on a server or my local machine and have a dynamic web app: people seem to have forgotten that this is even possible.
 Why do you think PHP is so popular?
-It's not because it's a beautiful langauge.
+It's not because it's a beautiful language.
 And we need to make more things like wordpress, and less things like Jekyll, even though Jekyll is great.

 I've also started to feel the pain of maintaining live sites and managing